Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice: Supplemental Material

 \subsection{Derivation of the rotation frame Hamiltonian}

-Consider an array of optical Kerr cavities labeled by $j= -L/2, \ldots, L/2$.
-Each cavity in the array is assumed to have a distinct primary mode with a unique frequency denoted as $\omega_j$.
-The neighboring cavities are coupled through photon exchange, described as a nearest-neighbor tunneling process, where a photon leaks out of one cavity and enters the adjacent one.
-The full Hamiltonian in the lab frame is given by
+Consider an array of coupled Kerr resonators labeled by $j= -L/2, \ldots, L/2$.
+Each resonator in the array is assumed to have a distinct primary mode with a unique frequency denoted as $\omega_j$.
+The neighboring resonators are coupled through boson (e.g. photon) exchange, described as a nearest-neighbor tunneling process, where a boson leaks out of one resonator and enters the adjacent one.
+The full Hamiltonian in the lab frame is given by (see for example \cite{Jin2013, Sharma2021,Noh2016,Hartmann2016})